rfmaynard/Accel-MagnetoMeter/README.md

 Firstly, you will need to acquire certain parts in order to complete this project.
 Shown above is the price break down for each component used.
 You may not need all of them listed items, but it is everything I was required to use to get the project to completion.
+Feel free to download the spreadsheet version of the budget, as part links are provided.

 ### Time

 ![](https://github.com/rfmaynard/Accel-MagnetoMeter/blob/master/images/scheduleCut.png)

-This project ran its course over an entire school semester (4 months, \~15 weeks), and the amount of time spent on it per week, on average I’d say was about 1 to 2 hours.
+This project ran its course over an entire school semester (4 months, \~15 weeks), and the amount of time spent on it per week, on average, I’d say was about 1 to 2 hours.
 Assuming that those reading this are at the average skill level in using a computer and hardware, a user would be able to complete this potentially over a weekend.
 The one time constraint that isn’t always certain is